Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully

 Governor Newsom Announces Project Roomkey designated to target hotels in counties with significant homeless populations that are also experiencing high concentrations of COVID-19 transmission.

 Reopening School for Students in Foster Care and Students Experiencing Homelessness

-This letters reminds local educational agencies that when reopening schools, special populations such as students in foster care and children and youth experiencing homelessness must be considered.
+This letter reminds local educational agencies that when reopening schools, special populations such as students in foster care and children and youth experiencing homelessness must be considered.